Excluded power graphs of groups: Directed Cliques

+\begin{proof} (i): Suppose $\ord{H}$ is divisible by some prime $q$ not in $\pi$.
+Then there is an edge from each non-identity element of $q$-power order to the identity, but no edge in the reverse direction.
+Thus, $\dpk{\exclude{\pi}}{H}$ is not a disjoint union of directed cliques.
+Hence, (ia) implies (ib).
+Conversely, note that $\dpk{\exclude{\pi}}{P}$ is a disjoint union of directed cliques by Lemma \ref{lem:excludeallprimedivisors}, so (ib) implies (ia).

-\begin{proof} Suppose $\ord{H}$ is divisible by distinct primes $q$ and $r$ other than $p$.
+(ii): First suppose $\pk{\exclude{\pi}}{H}$ is a disjoint union of cliques.
+Suppose $\ord{H}$ is divisible by distinct primes $q$ and $r$ not in $\pi$.
 Then there are cyclic subgroups $Q$ of order $q$ and $R$ of order $r$.
 There is an edge from each element of $Q$ and $R$ to $\id$ but no edges between non-identity elements of $Q$ and $R$.
-So $\dpk{-\{p\}}{H}$ and $\pk{-\{p\}}{H}$ are not the union of (directed) cliques in this case.
+Hence, $\pk{\exclude{\pi}}{H}$ is not the union of (directed) cliques in this case.
+Thus, $|H|$ has at most one prime factor not in $\pi$.

-Suppose $\ord{H}$ is divisible some prime $q$ other than $p$.
-Then there is an edge from each non-identity element of $q$-power order to the identity, but no edge in the reverse direction.
-Thus $\dpk{-\{p\}}{H}$ is not a disjoint union of directed cliques unless $G$ is a $p$-group.
-Thus (ia) implies (ib).
-Conversely, note that $\dpk{-\pi}{P}$ is a disjoint union of directed cliques by Lemma \ref{lem:excludeallprimedivisors}, so (ib) implies (ia).

-Continuing with the case that $\ord{H}$ is divisible some prime $q$ other than $p$, suppose additionally that the subgroups with $q$-power order are not linearly ordered.
+If $H$ is a $\pi$-group, then (iib) holds with $s=0$.
+Suppose $\ord{H}$ is divisible by one prime $q$ not in $\pi$ and that the subgroups with $q$-power order are not linearly ordered.
 Then there are elements $x$, $y\in H$ with $q$-power order, neither of which is a power of the other, while the identity is a $q$-power of both.
-So $\pk{-\{p\}}{H}$ is not the disjoint union of cliques unless the elements of $q$-power order form a cyclic subgroup $\mathbb{Z}_{q^s}$.
+So $\pk{\exclude{\pi}}{H}$ is not the disjoint union of cliques unless the elements of $q$-power order form a cyclic subgroup $\mathbb{Z}_{q^s}$ (the case where the subgroups are linearly ordered).
 This $\mathbb{Z}_{q^s}$ is characteristic, so it is a normal Sylow subgroup, and hence is complemented by the Schur-Zassenhaus theorem.
-Thus $G\cong \mathbb{Z}_{q^s}\rtimes P$ for some $p$-group $P$.
-Thus (iia) implies (iib).
-Conversely, note that $\pk{-\pi}{P}$ is a disjoint union of directed cliques by Lemma \ref{lem:undirunionofcliques}, so (iib) implies (iia). \end{proof}
+Therefore, $G\cong \mathbb{Z}_{q^s}\rtimes P$ for some $\pi$-group $P$.
+Thus, (iia) implies (iib).
+Conversely, note that $\pk{\exclude{\pi}}{\mathbb{Z}_{q^s}\rtimes P}$ is a disjoint union of directed cliques by Lemma \ref{lem:undirunionofcliques}, so (iib) implies (iia). \end{proof}